jflex-de/jflex/benchmark/README.md

  * add generated scanners from previous versions of JFlex to track development over time

+ * as baseline (= can do no better than this), use a method that reads a Reader into a buffer (at least as long as the input) and touches each character once, sequentially.
+This should be the minimum a matcher with a Reader interface must do if it is supposed to consume the entire input.

- * use something like java.util.regex and maybe JLex as baseline.
-Unclear if we can get a theoretical maximum performance.
+ * use something like java.util.regex and maybe JLex as comparison

  * at some point automate and auto-publish results